mrpg/appendmuch/README.md

 ## Temporal queries with `within`

-Every write is timestamped.
+Every write is assigned a monotonically increasing sequence number (and a timestamp for reference).
 Use `within` to query field values as they were when a condition held:

 ```python
 from appendmuch import within